luapower/luapower-all/ui.md

 #### Styles

 Styles can be added with `ui:style(selector, attr_values)` which adds them to the default stylesheet `ui.element.stylesheet`.
+Inline styles can be set with the `style` attribute when creating the element.

 Styles are updated automatically on the next repaint.
 They can also be updated manually with `elem:sync_styles()`.